iotaledger/hornet/documentation/docs/contribute.md

 - Pull request
 - GitHub
 - Fork
-description: How to contribute to Hornet.
-image: /img/logo/HornetLogo.png
+- reference
 ---

 # Contributing

-:::info
+:::note

-By participating in this project, you agree to abide our [code of conduct](/code_of_conduct.md).
+By participating in this project, you agree to abide our [code of conduct](https://wiki.iota.org/hornet/code_of_conduct).

 :::

 ## How to Contribute